jfroment/seedbox/README.md

 ## Where is my data?
 All data are saved in the docker volumes `seedbox_config` or `seedbox_torrents`.
+You can also replace these docker volumes with static path if you want to handle manually where files are stored on your server.
+You can do this by editing the volumes settings in the `docker-compose.yml` file.

 ## OpenVPN
 The OpenVPN container generates a single client key/cert pair by default.